josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 <div class="alert is-important">

 The `click()` helper function is **not** one of the Angular testing utilities.
-It's a function defined in *this guide's sample code*.
+It is a function defined in *the sample code of this guide*.
 All of the sample tests use it.
 If you like it, add it to your own collection of helpers.

 </div>

-Here's the previous test, rewritten using the click helper.
+Here is the previous test, rewritten using the click helper.

 <code-example header="app/dashboard/dashboard-hero.component.spec.ts (test with click helper)" path="testing/src/app/dashboard/dashboard-hero.component.spec.ts" region="click-test-3"></code-example>